Amitrawal45/BimCalculator/README.md

 # BimCalculator
-It measure weight height and also show your are healthy or not
+It measure weight,height and also show you are healthy or not